Fermium/datalogger/README.md

 If you're developing on macOS, run `yarn patchlibusb` after install, otherwise data-chan will not find libusb, since they're linked together for production and not for development

 ## Windows
+If you're developing on macOS, run `yarn patchlibpthread` after install, otherwise data-chan will not find libwinpthread-1, since it's not included inside windows by default.

 Developing on Windows is messy.
 As long as you get node-gyp to work correctly (following ALL steps), you'll be fine.

 Common errors:

 * "%1 is not a win32 application" you've built the app using wine and mono.
 You need to use a native Windows environment.
-* "Win32 [...] error 126" You're missing pthread, check data-chan docs
+* "Win32 [...] error 126" You're missing pthread, check data-chan docs or run `yarn patchlibpthread`
+* MSBUILD> error MSB4132> The tools version "2.0" is unrecognizes. run `npm config set msvs_version 2015`

 # Contributing